ReactiveX/RxPY/docs/get_started.rst

 IO concurrency is also supported for several asynchronous frameworks, in combination with associated RxPY schedulers.
-The following example implements an simple echo TCP server that delays its answers by 5 seconds.
+The following example implements a simple echo TCP server that delays its answers by 5 seconds.
 It uses AsyncIO as an event loop.

 The TCP server is implemented in AsyncIO, and the echo logic is implemented as